 Danny Galyen is Director of Bands and Associate Professor of Music at UNI.
 He conducts the Wind Ensemble, provides administrative and artistic direction for the eight ensembles in the band area, and teaches graduate and undergraduate courses in conducting, wind literature, and music education.
 Prior to his appointment as Director of Bands he served as director of the Panther Marching Band and conductor of the Symphonic Band.

 Dr. Galyen is a frequent guest conductor, most recently appearing with the L’Orchestra d’Harmonie du Conservaroire d’Aulnay sous Bois in Paris, France and the French National Police Band.
-He has conducted, adjudicated, and studied in Ireland, Holland, Italy, Iceland, Norway, Pairs, and London.
+He has conducted, adjudicated, and studied in Ireland, Holland, Italy, Iceland, Norway, Paris, and London.

 In 2015 he received the John Baker award from the School of Music faculty for "collegiality, teaching, and scholarly/creative activity."
 He was awarded the Outstanding Teaching Award for the College of Humanities and Fine Arts in 2010.
 In 2005, he was the recipient of the David Wilmot Award for excellence in music education at the University of Florida.
 Dr. Galyen has published articles in The WASBE Journal, The Instrumentalist, Research Perspectives in Music Education, Update: Applications of Research in Music Education, The Journal of String Research, The Music Educators Journal, and the Iowa Bandmasters Association Magazine.
 He also presents sessions at music conferences nationwide.